 - You’ll get to see other plungers and pose for photos.
 This is also a great time to begin posting photos on social media to help your fundraising efforts and to raise awareness about CCAN and climate change.
 Heck, you might even get more donations that morning!

 An additional note on parking: If I’m able to park near the changing tents, I tend to leave my gear in the car and then grab it on the way to the changing tents.
-Otherwise, I keep it with me to save time.
+Otherwise, I keep it with me to save time during the transition from rally to plunge.

 Registration is divided alphabetically, so be sure to read the signs!
 If you didn’t sign your waiver, you’ll be asked to do that.
 You’ll also get a set of foot warmers and, depending on the amount of money you raised, you’ll also receive a voucher for a t-shirt and other great giveaways.
 Use this time to thank the CCAN staff and volunteers for all their hard work!

-Every year great speakers get us pumped up for the plunge.
-They keep it brief (for the most part) because they realize we’re cold and just want to get going with the plunge!
-It’s a great time and you don’t want to miss it!
+Every year rousing speakers in warm clothes pump us up before we plunge our bodies into frigid water.
+They keep it brief (for the most part) because they know we’re cold and just want to get going with the plunge!
+It’s fun and motivating and not to be missed (or you might miss the actual plunge!).

 Changing Before the Plunge